DevSnicket/eunice/README.md

 - [stack root items](Processors/stackRootItems)
 - [unstack independent items](Processors/unstackIndependent)

+Processors can be run from the command line and ([example](dogfooding/generate.sh)) from test harnesses through a [plug-in discovery](https://github.com/DevSnicket/plugin-discovery) system.

 ## Renderer

 To visualise what's in the YAML files and statistically measure how well they match the intended structure a SVG renderer has been implemented.
 The renderer doesn't use lines between items to show dependencies and instead marks items with counts for each dependency type: